emnh/rts/README.md

  - Progress indicator for loading

 ## Functionality
- - Press PgUp/PgDn to zoom
- - Press Home to return to a safe camera position (if you get lost)
  - Constrain camera controls to stay on map
  - Minimap
    - Make it possible to click on minimap to change screen location